chrisgleitze/full-vim-experience/README.md

 date: 2024-09-03
 ---

-# Full Vim experience - starting with Vim, Neovim recommendations, Vim in the browser and OS
+# The Full Vim experience - where to start using Vim, Neovim recommendations, Vim in the browser and OS

 This is my guide for the full Vim developer experience, so you can use Vim in the IDE, the browser and on your Operation System (OS).